 As mentioned above, the Sailor 1911 comes in a few versions.
 The difference is in the body of the pen.
 Special material bodies will cost a lot more.
 But the nib is the same.
 Make sure the nib is the 21k gold nib and not the 14k gold nib.
 They might feel different.
 The nib comes with 2 different platings- Gold and Rhodium (the silver colour) This is purely for aesthetic reasons and do not affect the performance of the nib.

 Here are a few pens on sale on Amazon.
 The versions might change do to availability.
-If you buy the pens through this link, Parka gets a commission.
-So if you like, click on these links.

 Below are direct links to the pen on Amazon: